Here is a brief summary of the ministry of the subcommittees

 1. World Hunger encourages congregations to contribute to the ELCA World Hunger Appeal and educates people about world hunger issues at synod events.

-4. The Creation Care subcommittee began in 2016 to further study the issue of climate change and to discern the Church’s response.
-Since its founding, the group has prepared “Seasons of Creation liturgy available free of charge to all congregations and rostered ministers and offered a Zoom book study on the book Rooted and Rising and is planning on offering another Book Study beginning January 2021.
+3. The Creation Care subcommittee began in 2016 to further study the issue of climate change and to discern the Church’s response.
+Since its founding, the group has prepared “Seasons of Creation liturgy available free of charge to all congregations and rostered ministers.

 Members will be expected to